Highland Housing Expo: Inverness Houses

-New Scottish architecture projects with Scotland building news and architectural images, plus architects background.
-Scottish building news from across this country in the north of the United Kingdom (UK).
+New Scotland architecture designs with Scottish building news and architectural images, plus architects offices.
+Find modern properties from across this country in the north of the United Kingdom (UK).

 Lee Boyd Architects have recently completed an extension to the existing visitor facility at the Wallace Monument near Stirling.
 The building opened to the public on Wednesday 25th March 2009.